 I believe the slow shutdown is related to the file /etc/init/sddm.conf, which states it was written based upon /etc/init/lightdm.conf.
 I found that the slow shutdown was speeded up by replacing this configuration file by issuing the command "sudo sddm --example-config > /etc/init/sddm.conf".

 I find it hard to image a better, easier to use torrent client than QBittorrent.
 It handles both torrent and magnet links similarly with ease, it displays download progress graphically during the download, it explicitly states how many pieces the torrent has been subdivided into, and displays in real time, how many have already been downloaded.
 It also has a convenient panel mode, where it works without occupying screen space aside from the small panel icon.
 A click of the panel icon raises the app to the screen, where you can check progress, and closing the window returns it to the panel.
 As far as I could discern, neither Deluge, Transmission, nor KTorrent has all these features.

 pdftk, along with its other uses, always had a convenient way of superimposing two images.
 The command to do this was "pdftk image1 backgound image2 output combinedimage".
 Allegedly this also could be done using the composite feature of either ImageMagick or GraphicsMagick, but I have never gotten either of these to work consistently for me.
-Unfortunately, in 2016, there was talk of pdftk disappearing totally because of the discontinuation of libgcj.
-Running PureOS-8 in early 2019, I added the landing repository, which is similar to the Debian Buster repository and a testing ground for the stable PureOS green repository, and did "sudo apt update", followed by "sudo apt install pdftk pdftk-java".
-Subsequently, the above pdftk command worked perfectly, just as it had when pdftk previously was routinely part of the default PureOS and Ubuntu repositories.
+In 2016, there was talk of pdftk disappearing totally because of the discontinuation of libgcj.
+However, it was rescued with the development of the package pdftk-java.
+After installation of both pdftk and pdftk-java, the above pdftk command worked perfectly, just as previously.